-I am also pleased to invite you to attend Akamai's 2017 Annual Meeting of Stockholders to be held on Wednesday, May 17, 2017, at 9:30 a.m. at Akamai's offices at 150 Broadway, Cambridge, Massachusetts, 02142.
-Details regarding admission to the meeting and the business to be conducted at the meeting are more fully described in the accompanying Notice of 2017 Annual Meeting of Stockholders and Proxy Statement.
+I invite you to attend Akamai's 2019 Annual Meeting of Stockholders to be held on May 15, 2019 at 9:30 am at Akamai's offices at 150 Broadway, Cambridge, Massachusetts 02142.
+Details regarding admission to the meeting and the business to be conducted at the meeting are more fully described in the accompanying Notice of 2019 Annual Meeting of Stockholders and Proxy Statement.

 Your vote is important.
-Whether or not you plan to attend the 2017 Annual Meeting of Stockholders, we hope you will vote as soon as possible.
-Voting by proxy will ensure your representation at the 2017 Annual Meeting of Stockholders if you do not attend in person.
+Whether or not you plan to attend the Annual Meeting of Stockholders, please vote as soon as possible.
+Voting by proxy will ensure your representation at the meeting if you do not attend in person.
 Please review the instructions on the proxy card regarding your voting options.